 - The board must audit at least three contested races, questions, or issues that appear on the ballot at an election, as directed by the Secretary.
-If less than three contested races, questions, or issues appear on the ballot, the board must audit every contested race, question, or issue that appeared on the ballot. - Every ballot that was included in the canvass of election results must be eligible for audit, including regular ballots cast the day of the election, absent voter's ballots, and provisional ballots. - The board must conduct the audit using either a risk-limiting audit protocol or a percentage-based audit protocol (see below for more detail).
+If less than three contested races, questions, or issues appear on the ballot, the board must audit every contested race, question, or issue that appeared on the ballot. - Every ballot that was included in the canvass of election results must be eligible for audit, including regular ballots cast the day of the election, absent voter's ballots, and provisional ballots. - The board must conduct the audit using a risk-limiting audit protocol (see "Risk-limiting audit protocol," below).

 The bill requires the board to certify the audit results to the Secretary within five days of completing it.
 The Secretary must make the audit results available on the Secretary's official website.
-If the results of a completed audit or full hand count of ballots ordered by the Secretary indicate that the canvass or previously declared official election results must be amended, the Board must promptly do so.
+If the results of a completed audit indicate that the canvass or previously declared official election results must be amended, the board must promptly do so.